opensearch-project/project-website/_authors/hvamsi.markdown

 twitter: _harshavamsi
 ---

-**Harsha Vamsi Kalluri** is a Software Development Engineer at AWS working in the OpenSearch Clients team.
+**Harsha Vamsi Kalluri** is a Software Development Engineer at AWS working on the OpenSearch Clients team.